 While leaving the 5 bell-towers of Tournai behind you, today you will leave Wallonia and enter the province of Flanders.
 Down the road do try one of the most famous Belgian local products "Geraardsbergse mattentaart", a pie with an ancient history of making.
 The river Scheldt is still your guide as you cycle to the old town of Oudenaarde (AD 974).
 Also center of the famous classic cycle race "Ronde van Vlaanderen".
 The former towing paths along the banks have been transformed to smooth cycle paths, occasionally leafy and then through the open fields of Flanders.
 At the end of the day the sparkling cultural city of Ghent is waiting for you.
 The Belgians call Ghent their most beautiful city and the city will undoubtedly charm you.

-By switching to the LF2 Cities Cycle Route you head towards Antwerp.
-It’s the largest town in Flanders and Belgium’s most important port city.
+Antwerp is the largest town in Flanders and Belgium’s most important port city.
 After viewing the historical town center, you might like to venture to the hip and trendy parts of the city: ‘t Zuid and Het Eilandje.
 Have you worked up a thirst for Belgian beer?
 Consider visiting De Koninck beer brewery.
 It has been going strong since 1833 and has a new visitors centre welcoming guests wishing to look around and do some tasting.
 This brewery is best known for its ‘Bollekes’.